SFTtech/openage/milestones.md

 Milestones
 ==========

-Development plan:

-0. do things
-1. do more (magic) things
+1. stuff
+2. magical stuff
-2. do absolutely awesome stuff
+3. truly awesome stuff
-3. ask the community for more awesome stuff to do
+4. ask the community for more awesome stuff to do
-4. ask the community to do the awesome stuff for us
+5. ask the community to do the awesome stuff for us

-Ahem, nope, this is the real plan:
+Ahem, nope, this is the real roadmap:
-List of milestones for the prototype releases:

-step 0: decide on the technology we're using.
+ - 0: decide on the technology we're using.
    -> language, libraries, build system, coding standards, ...
    -> may be incomplete, will most definitely be changed later on anyway

-(fak u markdown for not supporting to start counting at 0.)

-1. applicatin runs, fullscreen, black, builds with build system (on GNU/Linux), _no_ menu, it directly launches into the game
+ - 1: applicatin runs, fullscreen, black, builds with build system (on GNU/Linux), _no_ menu, it directly launches into the game
-2. render a single building (an university.), reading it from the stock age2 media files
+ - 2: render a single building (an university.), reading it from the stock age2 media files
-3. render diamond-shaped map (monoterrain), with any number of buildings (of any kind, in grid), with mouse/keyboard scrolling
+ - 3: render diamond-shaped map (monoterrain),
+      with any number of buildings (of any kind, in grid), with mouse/keyboard scrolling
-4. render units on map (with animations)
+ - 4: render units on map (with animations)
-5. mouse selection and basic commands ("go here, delete")
+ - 5: mouse selection and basic commands ("go here, delete")
-6. path finding and collision
+ - 6: path finding and collision
-7. hud (lower control panel), could for example display unit name. hud for buildings supports unit creation
+ - 7: hud (lower control panel), could for example display unit name. hud for buildings supports unit creation
-8. civ research state tracker, support for research in building hud
+ - 8: civ research state tracker, support for research in building hud
-9. villager building menu for creation of buildings (instant)
+ - 9: villager building menu for creation of buildings (instant)
-10. realistic building creation (amount of work needed, building process)
+ - 10: realistic building creation (amount of work needed, building process)
-11. resource system (and upper hud bar, creating units/building consumes resources)
+ - 11: resource system (and upper hud bar, creating units/building consumes resources)
-12. resource gathering by villagers
+ - 12: resource gathering by villagers
-13. health points, ballistics, attacking. units can be switched to different colors by short keys
+ - 13: health points, ballistics, attacking.
+       units can be switched to different colors by short keys
-14. terrain altitudes (plus effects on ballistics), working singleplayer without AI is done here. multiplayer stuff is the main focus now
+ - 14: terrain altitudes (plus effects on ballistics), working singleplayer without AI is done here. multiplayer stuff is the main focus now
-15. dedicated server (!!!!!!!!!!!!!!!!), map user actions to physics frame ids and sync them
+ - 15: dedicated server (!!!!!!!!!!!!!!!!), map user actions to physics frame ids and sync them
-16. support for multiple players
+ - 16: support for multiple players
-17. limitation of multiplayer players to one color
+ - 17: limitation of multiplayer players to one color
        * actually this is a small step, but there will be bugs, loads of them.
        * at this point, with a proper starting map (one villager per player on grasland), battles can be fought.

 things to be done sometime: